 Ben’s practice has encompassed an array of technologies, including chemicals, biotechnology, pharmaceuticals, polymers and semiconductors.
 For example, he has counseled clients and litigated in the fields of pharmaceutical compounds and formulations, genetically engineered seeds, industrial and environmental catalysts, fibers, memory chips and imaging devices.
 He obtained invaluable experience in the prosecution of patent applications before the US Patent and Trademark Office by serving as a Patent Examiner for four years.

 Ben is an active member of the legal community.
-Ben recently became a member of the prestigious Sedona Conference’s Working Group 10 on Patent Litigation Best Practices (WG10).
-WG10 will develop best practices and recommendations for patent litigation case management in the post-America Invents Act environment.
+Ben is a frequent speaker on topics involving intellectual property and litigations.
 Ben is also a former member of the Council of the Intellectual Property Law Section of the American Bar Association and a former Director of the Asian American Bar Association of New York.

 Representative Patent Litigation Experience